Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 What follows will graphically show the stochastic results for the complete testing period, studying the profit distribution and optimal block prices for different levels of risk aversion and price flexibility.

 Firstly, in Figure \ref{fig:risk0_1_sigma_0}, we show the expected daily profit distribution (left) and hourly block prices (right) when no strategic offering is allowed.
 That is, the price flexibility is 0\% and the block prices are the production costs.
-With this level of price flexibility, the block prices show the real production cost during June 2019.
-These costs are obtained following the methodology exposed in Section \ref{sec:supply_disc}.
+With this level of price flexibility, the block prices show the real production cost during June 2023.
+These costs are obtained following the methodology presented in Section \ref{sec:supply_disc}.
 That is, we discretized the original supply curve of the large GENCO and assumed the obtained values for each block to be the true costs.
-Regarding the expected profit distribution, we can see how it fluctuates between 2 and 6 million euros per day.
-Most of the atypical expected profits are in the right tail of the distribution, with fewer of them in the left tail.
+Regarding the expected profit distribution, we can see how it fluctuates between 2 and almost 15 million euros on some specific days.
+Furthermore, we can see the different profit uncertainty levels the GENCO faces across the month.
+For example, the profit distribution at the beginning of the month is much narrower than at the end, giving us an idea of different levels of risk exposure.

 Next, we increase the price flexibility level up to 5\% and recast the results by risk aversion level in Figure \ref{fig:risk0_1_sigma_5}.
 We represent the risk-neutral GENCO in Figures \ref{fig:risk0_1_sigma_5}(a) and (b), and the risk-averse in Figures \ref{fig:risk0_1_sigma_5}(c) and (d).
 Figures \ref{fig:risk0_1_sigma_5}(a) and (c) show the distribution of daily profit increments compared to the base case when the GENCO offers her energy at production costs.
 This means that, for the same scenario, we compute the difference between the expected profit at a price flexibility level of 5\%, and a level of 0\%.
-On the other hand, Figures \ref{fig:risk0_1_sigma_5}(b) and (d) represent the difference between the optimal prices offered for each block for a price flexibility level of 5\% and the base case (the production cost).
-The same descriptive setting is applied for the rest of analyzed cases with different flexibility levels in Figures \ref{fig:risk0_1_sigma_10} and \ref{fig:risk0_1_sigma_15}.
+On the other hand, Figures \ref{fig:risk0_1_sigma_5}(b) and (d) represent the difference between the optimal prices offered for each block for a price flexibility level of 5\% and the base case (the production cost in Figure \ref{fig:risk0_1_sigma_0}).
+The same descriptive setting is applied for the rest of the analyzed cases with different flexibility levels in Figures \ref{fig:risk0_1_sigma_10} and \ref{fig:risk0_1_sigma_15}.